 (3) Optional (with design)

-The total amount for all project Change Orders should not exeed ten percent (10%) of the orginal contract.
+The total amount for all project Change Orders should not exceed ten percent (10%) of the original contract. - Methods of Costing

 There are four methods of costing: